write FTP URLs in file name text fields or when using the command line application?

 The url-path of a FTP URL has the following syntax:

-are (possibly encoded) strings.
-The
+name> are (possibly encoded) strings.

-parts may be empty.
-The whole url-path may be omitted,
+name> parts may be empty.
+The whole

-including the "/" delimiting it from the prefix containing
+url-path may be omitted, including the "/" delimiting it from

-user, password, host, and port.
+the prefix containing user, password, host, and port.